PredictiveIntelligenceLab/BayesianDifferentiableProgramming/README.md

 # Bayesian differential programming for robust systems identification under uncertainty

 Code and data accompanying the manuscript titled "Bayesian differential programming for robust systems identification under uncertainty", authored by Y. Yang, A. Bhouri and P. Perdikaris.
+Will become available after the peer review process is complete.

 ### Abstract